slds-lmu/stereotypes-multi/README.md

-# How Different is Stereotypical Bias in Different Languages?
-Analysis of Multilingual Language Models
+# ACL 2023 submission: _How Different is Stereotypical Bias across Languages?_
-> I. Tolga Ozturk, Rostislav Nedelchev, Dr. Matthias Assenmacher, Prof. Christian Heumann

-This repository contains an extensible codebase to measure stereotypical bias on pretrained models, both in monolingual and multilingual models with different languages (e.g. English, German), as well as code to replicate our results.
-It allows you to create your own dataset in the language that you are interested in, and then obtain the bias evaluation for that language on your preferred pre-trained model.
-The repository assists you to conduct an analysis in various pretrained models in different architectures, encoder based (e.g. BERT), decoder based (e.g. GPT-2), encoder-decoder based (e.g. T5).
+This repository contains the codebase to measure stereotypical bias in pretrained monolingual and multilingual models for different languages, as well as the code to replicate our results.
+It allows to create one's own dataset in the language of interest, and then obtain the bias evaluation for that language on your preferred pre-trained model.
+The repository assists in conducting an analysis for various pretrained models of different architectures, i.e. encoder-based (e.g. BERT), decoder-based (e.g. GPT-2), and encoder-decoder based (e.g. T5).

 ## Install
 ```bash